View Eyewear luxury independent eyewear brands and boutiques

 Peer-reviewed trials have not demonstrated that blue-light filters reduce digital eye strain.
 The evidence is much stronger for circadian benefits — wearing a filtering lens in the 2-3 hours before bed can modestly delay melatonin suppression.
 Day-to-day screen comfort is largely subjective.

-Which coating is more durable?
+Which lens is more durable?

 Related Reading